-If you want better schools, you have to understand the methods used to cripple them, and then be part of eliminating all these ugly gimmicks.
+If you want better schools, you have to understand the methods used to cripple them, and then be part of eliminating these ugly gimmicks.
 This book is presented as "a citizen's guide to improving public education."

 The author's main goal is to raise the level of the education discussion in this country.
 It's very low, almost infantile.

 Look in the archives of your own local paper or other media and try to find any discussion whatsoever about

 the many failed theories and methods used in the schools.